phasi/drouter/README.md

 drouter.path=/some_path
 # Optional.
 If you have TLS/SSL enabled in your backend but you are doing TLS/SSL termination in HAProxy instead of the service container then set this to 'noverify'
 drouter.ssl=noverify
+# Optional.
+If you have TLS/SSL enabled in your backend set this to 'verify'.
+drouter.ssl=verify
+# Optional.
+If you want to replace (cut) path, use this.
+It will make requests to HAProxy frontend to path '/somepath' go to '/' in the HAProxy backend(s).
+drouter.cut_path
 ```

 ## Accepted drouter labels for HAProxy